 What Is an ATF Form 1 and When Do I Need One?

-ATF Form 1 (Application to Make and Register a Firearm) is required before you make an NFA item yourself — such as converting a pistol to a Short Barreled Rifle by adding a stock, cutting a rifle barrel below 16 inches, or building a suppressor.
+ATF Form 1 (Application to Make and Register a Firearm) is required before you make an NFA item yourself, such as converting a pistol to a Short Barreled Rifle by adding a stock, cutting a rifle barrel below 16 inches, or building a suppressor.
 You must file and receive approval BEFORE making the item.
-The tax is $200, and current eForm 1 approval times are 30 to 90 days.
+The tax stamp fee was eliminated in January 2026 under the OBBBA (registration is still required), and current eForm 1 approval times are averaging days to weeks.

 Visit ConcealedCarry.com →The Detail